Skip to main content

 It started with a cup of coffee

-For many years, Lloyd's Register made funds available for this purpose.
-In 2004, to bring a sharper focus and greater professionalism to its charitable work it set up The Lloyd's Register Educational Trust (LRET) to fund advances in transportation, science, engineering and technology education, training, and research worldwide for the benefit of all.
+In 2004, the organisation set up The Lloyd's Register Educational Trust (LRET) to fund advances in transportation, science, engineering and technology education, training, and research worldwide for the benefit of all.
 The LRET was wholly funded by Lloyd's Register.

 From 1760 to today